Philadelphia Phillies

-The franchise was founded in Philadelphia in 1883, replacing the team from Worcester, Massachusetts, in the National League.
-The team has played at several stadiums in the city, beginning with Recreation Park (1883–1886) and continuing at Baker Bowl (1887–1938); Shibe Park (which was renamed Connie Mack Stadium in 1953 in honor of the longtime Philadelphia Athletics manager Connie Mack) (1938–1970); Veterans Stadium (1971–2003), and now Citizens Bank Park (2004-present).

-Because of, and in spite of, their longevity and rabid fan base, the Phillies are a team historically associated with futility.
-They were the first American sports franchise to amass over 10,000 losses; the team holds the world record for most ever losses by a single team in all of professional sports.
-Yet, also due in part to their longevity, the Phillies are one of only nine teams to have won over 10,000 games in their history.
+Over the team's history since 1883, 33 Phillies players have been inducted into the Baseball Hall of Fame.
 Hall of Fame third baseman Mike Schmidt is widely considered the franchise's greatest player of all time.
-Over the team's history since 1883, 33 Phillies players have been awarded entry into the Baseball Hall of Fame.

-The Philadelphia Phillies' Triple-A affiliate is the Lehigh Valley IronPigs, who play at Coca-Cola Park in Allentown.
-The Double-A affiliate is the Reading Fightin Phils, who play in Reading.
-The Class-A affiliates are the Jersey Shore BlueClaws, who play in Lakewood Township, New Jersey, and the Clearwater Threshers, who play at BayCare Ballpark.
+The Philadelphia Phillies' Triple-A affiliate is the Lehigh Valley IronPigs, who play at Coca-Cola Park in Allentown, Pennsylvania.
+The Double-A affiliate is the Reading Fightin Phils, who play in Reading, Pennsylvania.
+The Class-A affiliates are the Jersey Shore BlueClaws, who play in Lakewood Township, New Jersey; and the Clearwater Threshers, who play in Clearwater, Florida.

-The team's spring training facilities are in Clearwater, Florida.
+The team's spring training facilities are at BayCare Ballpark in Clearwater, Florida.

 History

-Philadelphia Quakers (1883–1889)
+Philadelphia Phillies (1883–1889)

-In 1883, sporting goods manufacturer Al Reach (a pioneering professional baseball player) and attorney John Rogers won an expansion National League franchise for Philadelphia, one of what is now known as the "Classic Eight" of the National League.
+In 1883, sporting goods manufacturer Al Reach, a pioneering professional baseball player, and attorney John Rogers won an expansion National League franchise for Philadelphia, one of what is now known as the "Classic Eight" of the National League.
 They were awarded a spot in the league to replace the Worcester baseball team, a franchise that had folded in 1882.
-The new team was nicknamed the "Phillies" from the start, and immediately compiled a .173 winning percentage, which is still the worst in franchise history.
+The new team was nicknamed the "Phillies" from the start, and immediately compiled a .173 winning percentage, which stands as the worst in franchise history.
 Although many sources (including the Phillies themselves) claim that Reach and Rogers bought the Brown Stockings and moved them to Philadelphia, all available evidence suggests this is not the case.
 Significantly, no players from Worcester ended up with the 1883 Quakers.

 In 1884, Harry Wright, the former manager of baseball's first openly professional team, the Cincinnati Red Stockings, was recruited as a manager in hopes of reversing the team's fortunes.

 In 1887, the team began to play at the newly constructed Philadelphia Base Ball Grounds, later renamed National League Park.
-The stadium would become known as Baker Bowl in 1923.
+The stadium would become known as the Baker Bowl in 1923.
 Despite a general improvement from their dismal beginnings, they never seriously contended for the title.